damiancipolat/True-North-Challenge/README.md

 ```

-To the api endpoints, check first that the server is runnig by default the url is 'http://127.0.0.1:8080'.
+To test the api endpoints, check first that the server is runnig by default the url is 'http://127.0.0.1:8080'.

 ```sh
 $ npm run test-api